Bank Accounting: Beyond the Basics – Part 1

 Bank Accounting: Beyond the Basics – Part 2

-The second part of the series will focus on the accounting for credit losses on all financial instruments as required under ASC Topic 326 (CECL).
-Accounting for problem loans will be covered and includes non-accrual activities and the updated requirements for reporting modified loans under ASC Topic 326.
+The second part of the series will focus on the loan portfolio and accounting for credit losses on all financial instruments and off-balance-sheet credit exposures as required under ASC Topic 326 (CECL).
+Accounting for problem loans will be covered to include non-accrual activities and the updated requirements for reporting modified loans under ASC Topic 326.

 Bank Accounting: Beyond the Basics – Part 3

 The third part of the series will focus on accounting for Other Real Estate Owned (OREO), accounting for equity securities, debt securities and the proper accounting for premiums paid on callable debt securities, with an example on applying a Modified Retrospective approach as required with the adoption of new accounting standards.
-This part will also look at accounting for leases under the new lease accounting standard.
+Also, proper accounting and reporting of other-than-temporary-impairments (OTTI) on investment securities under ASC Topic No. 326 (CECL) will be discussed.

 Bank Accounting: Beyond the Basics – Part 4